Ian Purcell MD PhD Otoneurology

 • EMG/NCV (Electromyography and Nerve Conduction Velocity): Tests nerve and muscle function which might be indirectly affected by large tumors.

-• Epley Omniax Chair and TRV Chair: Used for precise diagnosis and treatment of balance disorders potentially caused by vestibular schwannomas.
+• Epley Omniax Chair and TRV Chair: Used for precise diagnosis and treatment of positional vertigo when clinically appropriate.

 • Tilt Test: Helps determine how your body responds to changes in position, influenced by inner ear and brain functions.